From the Directors

 Biography

-Dr. Joon Lee is the Director of the Data Intelligence for Health Lab and an Associate Professor of Health Data Science at Cumming School of Medicine, University of Calgary.
+Dr. Joon Lee is the Director of the Data Intelligence for Health Lab and Professor of Health Data Science at Cumming School of Medicine, University of Calgary.
 He holds a PhD in Biomedical Engineering from the University of Toronto and a BASc in Electrical Engineering from the University of Waterloo, and completed a postdoctoral fellowship in Medical Data Science at MIT.

 His research applies data science, machine learning, and artificial intelligence to a variety of problems in medicine and public health.